zhorvath83/home-ops/docs/flux-readme.md

 **👉  Debugging**

 📍 Manually sync Flux with your Git repository
-`flux reconcile source git flux-system`
+`flux reconcile source git home-ops-kubernetes`

 📍 Show the health of you kustomizations
 `kubectl get kustomization -A`

 📍 Manually reconcile kustomization
-`flux reconcile kustomization apps`
+`flux reconcile kustomization cluster-apps`

 📍 Show the health of your main Flux GitRepository `flux get sources git`